-In May 2008, Wajid co-wrote the pioneering foundation degree in volunteering. based in a community setting in Burnley.
-The degree engaged south Asian females academically in a manner which has never been achieved nationally.
+Wajid is currently the deputy mayor of Burnley.
+In May 2008, Wajid co-wrote the pioneering foundation degree in community Leadership, based initially in a community setting in Burnley.
+The degree engaged South Asian females academically in a manner, which has never been achieved nationally.
+Wajid has co-authored publications focused on the youth of Pakistan as we all the Pakistani diaspora.
+Wajid pioneered relationships with UCLan Forensic Science and the National Police Bureau in Pakistan.